 Dhhur Kee Baanee Aaee ||

 ‘Dhur Ki Bani’ here simply means ‘Dhuro’ or ‘Dhura’ meaning from within, from the mind, from the very depths of Guru Nanak’s being.
 Not from the skies above or from an angel sent by God.

-Sikhi Is Not a Combination of Hinduism or Islam
+Sikhism is Not a Combination of Hinduism/ Islam

-One other misconception or confusion many writers and researches seem to have is, Sikhism stems from Hinduism and Islam.
+One other misconception or confusion some researches seem to have is, Sikhism stems from Hinduism and Islam.
 Some say, Sikhism is a combination of Hinduism and Islam as Guru Nanak was born in a Hindu family.

-Some have gone as far as to compare Guru Nanak’s philosophy with Judaism and Christianity.
-Totally absurd.
+Some have gone as far as to compare Guru Nanak’s philosophy with Jainism, Judaism and Christianity.
+This is completely absurd.

 Even though all these religions believe in One God, the problem is, each one believes in their own separate God!

 Christians believe that Jesus, the son of God was sent to this world to eradicate the sins of anyone who accepts Jesus as their savior and embraces Christianity as their religion.
 Christians believe Jesus is the one and only true son of God.
 They believe Jesus will resurrect and come back into this world for the very last time and save the world, who are Christians.
 (Probably this is the reason why conversion is deemed a sacred act in both these religions.)

 Muslims believe the same thing.
 Prophet Mohammed is a prophet of God and the true last prophet of mankind.
 He will save all Muslims and the human race BUT (there is a condition), you’ll have to be born as a Muslim or converted into one, to be saved.
 The rest (non Muslims or Kafirs) are deemed to go to hell.